What Happened To Karen.

 The Dr. did not have her report written out when we left which all doctors had done, so we went ahead and left, going out to a restaurant Karen loved to eat at, tequilas, which turned out to be her last meal.
 We went to Walmart to get groceries and while there Karen began to complain about her leg hurting.
 She had two boots prior to this one (which worked great) and had complained then so I was not overly concerned.

 On the way home though I could tell Karen was under a lot of stress so I drove up as close to the deck as I could and helped her out.
 It was difficult to get her out of the car.
 Her right leg hurt so bad.
 I had to help her walk to the deck where she could not pick her right leg up because of the pain and she could not stand on it to pick the left leg up because of the pain.
 (Karen had two knee replacement so she knew what pain was.)
 I then went and got two 2 X 4's and laid them on the ground (that’s 3 inches) so she could step up on them and then reach the first step, with my help (in excruciating pain) and then with my help, get up the next step by grabbing the post of the sunscreen, pulling herself up to the deck.
 From the car to her chair, which was 60 feet it took us half an hour.
 I went and got a load of groceries and when I came back, she insisted that I take the wrap off.
-When I did what I saw was devastating.
+When I did what I saw was devastating (the picture taken to the right).
 From her ankle to her knee were sores and blisters and when I touched her leg to take the wrap off it was extremely hot, so I went and got a thermometer.
 Halfway up Karen's leg it read 104 degrees.
 We were both in shock knowing the seriousness of what had just happened.
-The boot had shoved the infection up Karen's leg through the water and blood, incubating it, pushing it up into her body, which was anemic (because of her congestive heart failure and lymphoma).
+The boot had shoved the infection up Karen's leg through the water and blood, incubating it, pushing it up into her body, which was anemic (because of her congestive heart failure and lymphoma, E-coli thrives on amino-acid).
 I finished putting the groceries away and cleaned the place up a little and got her back in the car and drove her up to emergency in McCook, Nebraska.
+I do not even remember driving her up I was in such shock.

 From there on, it all continued downhill.
 After getting blood samples which took forever, the guy who worked on her had a club hand and by the numbers which came back she was in serious trouble.
 I don't see how she could recover.
 From the time I saw Karen's leg at home I prayed the Lord would heal her.
 I saw no other way for her to recover.

 When we got to her room in the hospital, I sat her up in the chair because she could not lay flat.
 Karen had not laid flat for over one- and one-half years.
 Every time she laid flat, she could not breathe.
 For someone who has difficulty breathing to begin with, that is a great concern.
 Several times I tried to get her to lay in bed to get a night's rest (her tailbone hurt from having to sit all the time) and she could not.
 She always slept in her chair at 60°.
-When we called for an ambulance, when she had Covid they would not transport her because she had to set up, she could not lay flat, when she did she could not breath.
+When we called for an ambulance, when she had Coved they would not transport her because she had to set up, she could not lay flat, when she tried she could not breath.
 I had to get her out of the ambulance.
 No one helped me.
 They just stood there talking.
-I scraped the back of her right leg on the bumper getting her out, 230 pounds with all my strength.
+I scraped the back of her right leg on the bumper getting her out.
 Got her in my car which was not working, got it started and drove the 35 miles to the hospital, with her afterwards tilling me she did not think she was going to make it.

 So their solution to the internal bleeding was to give her medicine to close up the small veins in her legs and arms to get her blood pressure up, which at the time was in the 80s over the 40s.
 During that time all the nurses on the floor came into the room and lined up along the wall like they were watching a rat die.
 In fact, prior to that the doctor came in and called her a dog, "What we have here is a very sick puppy."
 The whole attitude was we were in a lab.
 My question is, what was going to be her condition if she would even survive?
 Losing arms and legs.
 And what effect does that medicine have on a person already struggling with a heart condition.
 It was shortly after that that they called for intensive care, first in North Platte, who could not take her and then Kearney, Good Samaritan Hospital who sent a helicopter that flew her there.
 I had to drive the two hours there not knowing if I would see her alive or even to able to talk to her.

 For example (regarding the Dr.'s actions in the clinic), if you were a pilot, you have a checklist you have to review before each flight, if you ignore that checklist and somebody is harmed or dies you lose your license and you can even serve prison time and be heavily fine.
 It is as though the clinic really doesn’t care, even Karen’s doctor is mad at me (accuses me of attacking him) because I pointed out that another doctor led to his patient's death and his not reporting it.
-This is a Dr. who Karen thought the world of, who chided him, as a mother would her son him regarding doctors not listening to their patients, who grabbed his hand one day in his office and prayed over him, that the Lord would bless him and his wife, and even asked for him to advise her on her death bed.
+This is a Dr. who Karen thought the world of, who chided him, as a mother would her son, regarding doctors not listening to their patients, who grabbed his hand one day in his office and prayed over him, that the Lord would bless him and his wife, and even asked for him to advise her on her death bed.
 He has ignored what happened to her (saying "I was not there"), which everyone in the clinic and the hospital has done.
 In fact, the doctor in the hospital used the very same verbiage the doctor in the clinic used “too busy."
 In the 55 years I knew Karen she never used those words--"too busy."
 She did not use those words in the clinic, and she did not use those words in the hospital.
 So doctors can pretty much do and say what they want and it’s your duty to sit there and shut up (silence is consent).
-We pay heavy health insurance costs which is then used to pay lawyers to "protect" Doctors who do medical malpractice.
+We pay heavy health insurance costs which is then used to pay lawyers to "protect" Doctors who do medical malpractice, even those institutions which are responsible for medical oversite do the same.

 It is now sixteen lawyers I have contacted.
 All turning the case down because it did not "meet their criteria."
-The infection Karen, under ideal conditions can reproduce itself from one cell to one million cells in seven and one-half hours.
-When the Dr. put the "boot" on Karen's right leg she created the ideal condition, moving a local infection up a leg full of water and blood, incubating it, guaranteeing Karen's death.
-No one seems to care, not even Karen's Christian Dr. "friends."
+When the Dr. put the "boot" on Karen's right leg she moving a local infection up a leg full of water and blood, incubating it, guaranteeing Karen's death.
+No one seems to care, not even Karen's Christian Dr. "friends," who only say it is "concerning."

 It is now legal for doctors in Nebraska to put a "boot" on an infected foot and if the patient dies not be held accountable.
 It is now medical protocol.
 Even the lawyers agree.
 Their silence give consent.